rickaa/rand/rand/content/posts/git-push-deployments-docker-tags.md

 Now we can run `deploy v2` and bam!
 We have our app running.
 If you want to roll back to a previous tag, you can do it by running `totag v1` (or any other tag name).

-Extra, you can view all the tags in a git repository sorted by creation date with the command:
+*Extra*: you can view all the tags in a git repository sorted by creation date with the command:

 ```bash
 git tag --sort=taggerdate